jennifer4569/bomb_it_c/README.md

 * Bomb explosion range glitches out
   * Doesn't always go through all directions
 * Keyboard interception puts each key into a queue: So if you spam a button too much, you have to wait a long time before you can move to a different direction again
-* Tried implimenting multiplayer features, but we never got networking to work
+* Tried implimenting multiplayer features, but could not get networking to work
   * Trying to connect with more than four players bugs out the player's terminal
+* Ascii characters make it somewhat difficult to visually see the gameplay

 ## Attempted:
 * Coloring features